Holi0317/homeserver-compose/docs/nextcloud.md

 This should start all services and the web server is ready to go.

-On first run, nginx-proxy will generate a key and may cause spike.
-After that, the system should have lower load.

-Navigate, on your browser, to the domain on `NEXTCLOUD_HOST` in `.env`.
-On the setup page, fill in following information:
+Navigate, on your browser, to `nc.holi0317.net`.
+On the setup page, fill in the following information:

  - Admin user and password: As you like
  - Data folder: `/var/data`